Skip to content

 Dispute and fraud card monitoring programs

-Learn about the monitoring programs operated by the card networks, and what you should do if you're placed into one.
+Learn about the monitoring programs operated by the card networks, and what to do if you're placed into one.

 As part of your financial obligations to the card networks, you must keep disputes (also called chargebacks) and fraud at acceptable levels.
 If they exceed the thresholds dictated by a network (for example, Visa or Mastercard), the network places you into one of their monitoring programs.
 As part of a program, you can incur monthly fines and additional fees until you reduce your dispute or fraud levels in a sustained way.